 Discovering, revealing and interpreting views of the Surrey Hills

-Some of the views are historic and Surrey Hills Arts have worked with partners such as the National Trust and local land owners to restore them and ensure long-term maintenance.
-Volunteers and apprentices have worked alongside landscape managers to create the open viewpoints and enhance access to a wider public including those with disabilities.
+Some of the views are historic and Surrey Hills Arts have worked with partners such as the National Trust and local land owners to restore them, ensure long-term maintenance and improve access for those with limited mobility.

 Take a look at our video & get inspired to visit the artworks